X-ray tube: Physics

 Spectrum of the X-rays emitted by an X-ray tube with a rhodium target, operated at 60 kV.
 The smooth, continuous curve is due to bremsstrahlung, and the spikes are characteristic K lines for rhodium atoms.
 Note that the emission starts around wavelength of 20pm corresponding to E=hc/λ.

 As with any vacuum tube, there is a cathode, which emits electrons into the vacuum and an anode to collect the electrons, thus establishing a flow of electrical current, known as the beam, through the tube.
 A high voltage power source, for example 30 to 150 kilovolts (kV), called the tube voltage, is connected across cathode and anode to accelerate the electrons.
 The X-ray spectrum depends on the anode material and the accelerating voltage.

 Electrons from the cathode collide with the anode material, usually tungsten, molybdenum or copper, and accelerate other electrons, ions and nuclei within the anode material.
 About 1% of the energy generated is emitted/radiated, usually perpendicular to the path of the electron beam, as X-rays.
 The rest of the energy is released as heat.
 Over time, tungsten will be deposited from the target onto the interior surface of the tube, including the glass surface.
 This will slowly darken the tube and was thought to degrade the quality of the X-ray beam.
 Vaporized tungsten condenses on the inside of the envelope over the "window" and thus acts as an additional filter and decreases the tube's ability to radiate heat.
 Eventually, the tungsten deposit may become sufficiently conductive that at high enough voltages, arcing occurs.
 The arc will jump from the cathode to the tungsten deposit, and then to the anode.
 This arcing causes an effect called "crazing" on the interior glass of the X-ray window.
 With time, the tube becomes unstable even at lower voltages and must be replaced.
 At this point, the tube assembly (also called the "tube head") is removed from the X-ray system, and replaced with a new tube assembly.
 The old tube assembly is shipped to a company that reloads it with a new X-ray tube.

 The two X-ray photon-generating effects are generally called the 'Characteristic effect' and the bremsstrahlung effect, a compound of the German bremsen meaning to brake, and Strahlung meaning radiation.

 The range of photonic energies emitted by the system can be adjusted by changing the applied voltage, and installing aluminum filters of varying thicknesses.
 Aluminum filters are installed in the path of the X-ray beam to remove "soft" (non-penetrating) radiation.
 The number of emitted X-ray photons, or dose, are adjusted by controlling the current flow and exposure time.

 Heat released

 Heat is produced in the focal spot of the anode.
 Since a small fraction (less than or equal to 1%) of electron energy is converted to X-rays, it can be ignored in heat calculations.

-The quantity of heat produced (in Joule) in the focal spot is given by :
+The quantity of heat produced (in joules) in the focal spot is given by :